androxiz/Work-with-API/README.md

 ---

-# Pokémon Stats Viewer
+# Pokemon Stats Viewer

-This Python application allows users to search for Pokémon details, including stats, weight, and abilities, using the PokéAPI.
-Users can search for any Pokémon and view its stats, abilities, and their effects.
+This Python application allows users to search for Pokemon details, including stats, weight, and abilities, using the PokeAPI.
+Users can search for any Pokemon and view its stats, abilities, and their effects.
 ---

 ## 📋 Description

-* This application retrieves information about Pokémon from the [PokéAPI](https://pokeapi.co/).
+* This application retrieves information about Pokemon from the [PokeAPI](https://pokeapi.co/).

-* Users can search for a Pokémon by its name, and the app will display detailed information including:
+* Users can search for a Pokemon by its name, and the app will display detailed information including:

-  * **Name**: The Pokémon’s name.
+  * **Name**: The Pokemon’s name.

-  * **Stats**: Various base stats of the Pokémon.
+  * **Stats**: Various base stats of the Pokemon.

-  * **Weight**: The Pokémon's weight.
+  * **Weight**: The Pokemon's weight.

-  * **Abilities**: The Pokémon’s abilities and their effects.
+  * **Abilities**: The Pokemon’s abilities and their effects.

 * The application runs in the terminal and continues until the user decides to exit.

-* If the Pokémon name is incorrect, an error message will be displayed.
+* If the Pokemon name is incorrect, an error message will be displayed.

 ---
+## 🐾 Pokemon List
+* You can find all available pockemons [here]((https://pokeapi.co/api/v2/pokemon?limit=100000&offset=0)).
+* Or you can open the file pokemons_list.txt to see the full list of available Pokemon in this API.
+---

 ## 📑 Project structure

-* **Main script**: Contains the core logic for searching and displaying Pokémon details from the API.
+* **Main script**: Contains the core logic for searching and displaying Pokemon details from the API.

 ---

 ## 🚀 Features

-* **Pokémon Search**: Search for Pokémon by name and view its stats, weight, and abilities.
+* **Pokemon Search**: Search for Pokemon by name and view its stats, weight, and abilities.

-* **Abilities Description**: Displays detailed descriptions of the Pokémon’s abilities, retrieved from the PokéAPI.
+* **Abilities Description**: Displays detailed descriptions of the Pokemon’s abilities, retrieved from the PokeAPI.

-* **Error Handling**: If a Pokémon does not exist, an error message is displayed and the program stops.
+* **Error Handling**: If a Pokemon does not exist, an error message is displayed and the program stops.

 ---